Retiring Before 65

 When you Turn 65

-- If you plan to continue working for an ASEBP-participating employer past the age of 65, you can choose to continue some of your benefit coverage.
+- If you plan to continue working for an ASEBP-participating employer past 65 (with no break in employment), you can choose to continue some of your benefit coverage.
 See Managing Your Coverage for details.

 Early Retirement Benefits Package 2